-- Photographers YELLOW - TV Host Broadcaster BLACK (Field access) - o TV Rights holders BLUE (Field access, see below) - o TV Non-Rights holders Brown (No Field access) - o Radio Rights holders NO BIB (No field access) - Webcast Rights holders NO BIB (No field access)
+- Bibs - Photographers YELLOW - TV Host Broadcaster BLACK (Field access) - TV Rights holders BLUE (Field access, see below) - TV Non-Rights holders Brown (No Field access) - Radio Rights holders NO BIB (No field access) - Webcast Rights holders NO BIB (No field access)

-Staff
+• Staff

-- Prior to the beginning of the event, all involved with television production are required to submit a list of names of all staff (i.e. reporters, camera operators, truck crew) that are going to be present and working the days of the matches - Right holders' access will be limited to 2 people for TV RH and 1 person for Radio and Internet RH. - Due to the numerous changes in the crews from game day to game day, each Host Broadcaster will be provided a specific number of credentials, as agreed upon by the Broadcaster and Concacaf - All RH personnel must wear face mask at all time inside the stadium, if seen without the face mask on, the person will be asked to leave the stadium.
-Even when they are on camera, recording or doing a live hit. - The Broadcaster is solely responsible for checking in the crew members prior to each game and providing them with their credential and bib (if required) and obtaining the credentials back after each game - Lost or stolen credentials will not be replaced so it is essential that the host broadcasters maintain strict control - Any individuals who misuse their credential or access privileges will have their credential removed and will be escorted from the stadium
+- Prior to the beginning of the event, all involved with television production are required to submit a list of names of all staff (i.e. reporters, camera operators, truck crew) that are going to be present and working the days of the matches. - Right holders' access will be limited to 2 people for TV RH and 1 person for Radio and Internet RH. - Due to the numerous changes in the crews from game day to game day, each Host Broadcaster will be provided a specific number of credentials, as agreed upon by the Broadcaster and Concacaf. - The Broadcaster is solely responsible for checking in the crew members prior to each game and providing them with their credential and bib (if required) and obtaining the credentials and bibs back after each game. - Lost or stolen credentials will not be replaced so it is essential that the host broadcasters maintain strict control. - Any individuals who misuse their credential or access privileges will have their credential removed and will be escorted from the stadium.

-Credentials
+• Credentials

 Only individuals with proper accreditation will be allowed in areas designated for player and coach interviews.
-This includes any supplementary access devices (such as grey or blue bibs) for all field-level activity o The only access to the field from anyone involved with the host broadcast of the event will be two sideline cameras producing the multilateral feed.
-Said cameras are allowed on the field of play for the Club introductions prior to the match and for post-match reaction ONLY
+This includes any supplementary access devices (such as grey or blue bibs) for all field-level activities.

-Field Access
+• Field Access

-- Rights holders with blue bibs and cameras should remain behind the advertising boards at each end line during the match - AT NO TIME WILL RIGHTSHOLDERS CAMERA BE ALLOWED ON THE FIELD OF PLAY OR LOCKER ROOMS
+- The only access to the field from anyone involved with the host broadcast of the event will be two sideline cameras producing the multilateral feed.
+Said cameras are allowed on the field of play for the Club introductions prior to the match and for post-match reactions ONLY. - Rights holders with blue bibs and cameras should remain behind the advertising boards at each end line during the match. - AT NO TIME WILL RIGHTSHOLDERS CAMERA BE ALLOWED ON THE FIELD OF PLAY OR LOCKER ROOMS.